 Night-time illumination forms an innately axiomatic landscaping element in the design of urban gardens, where outdoor lighting not only achieves undeniable chic, but also substantially amplifies and sustains nocturnal garden activities.
 With cavernous retaining walls by the glass bay window, cascading water and sculptural foliage aplenty, this small town garden accomplishes maximum potential within the bounds of a modern walled courtyard in abundant lustrousness.

 food for body & soul

 Multifunctional, centrally located and mesmerisingly lightful, our clients' outdoor oven is in frequent use, neighboured by a Cedar-clad storage space which doubles up as a bar counter.
-The red-hot sizzler takes a rather deeper personification within this small town garden, through Yin and yang's alternation of water, fire, wood, metal, and earth, articulating seasonal transformation.
-These natural polarities resurface while guests gazing at open flames, or dining streamside, savour a multi-sensory, and well-orchestrated design layout.
+The red-hot sizzler takes a rather deeper personification within this small town garden, through Yin and yang's transposition of water, fire, wood, metal and earth, articulating seasonal transformation.
+These natural polarities resurface while guests gazing at open flames, or dining streamside, savour a multi-sensory and well-orchestrated luxury garden design.

 tubs, vases & urns

 Retrofitted around an existing framework, we designed a diverse range of planting containers to consolidate an architectural scheme.
 Two curved vases, placed diagonally, provide contoured focal points, powder coated in taupe and featuring linear striped Horsetails.
 The waterfall's elongated runlet is flanked by variegated Japanese dwarf sedges, planted in low troughs which function as a safety barrier.
 In light of a planning condition outlining neighbours' privacy across the roof terrace, further planters define the edge with evergreen Photinia.
 These streamlined qualities are contrasted by a tactile layer of clay ewers, interspersed from the front garden to the roof terrace and culminating in a stately potted Tree fern beside the water chute.